 - 2. President's Cabinet.
 The President's cabinet advises the President on policy decisions affecting all areas of the university and serves as a communications forum between the President and the various administrative divisions of the university.
-Chaired by the President, the cabinet is composed of the vice presidents, the secretary to the Board of Trustees, the general counsel, the chief alumni and development officer; the chief Financial Officer, the chair of the President's Commission on the Status of Women, the chief public affairs officer, the Director of News Services, the Director of the Office of Access and Equity, the President of the Staff Senate, the President of the Extension Senate, the Faculty Senate President, the Executive Director of Governmental Affairs, the President of the Student Body, the President of the Graduate Student Government, the Executive Secretary of IPTAY, and others as designated by the President. - 3.
+Chaired by the President, the cabinet is composed of the vice presidents, the secretary to the Board of Trustees, the general counsel, the chief alumni and development officer; the Chief Financial Officer, the chair of the President's Commission on the Status of Women, the chief public affairs officer, the Director of News Services, the Director of the Office of Access and Equity, the President of the Staff Senate, the President of the Extension Senate, the Faculty Senate President, the Executive Director of Governmental Affairs, the President of the Student Body, the President of the Graduate Student Government, the Executive Secretary of IPTAY, and others as designated by the President. - 3.
 Athletic Council.
 Institutional control of intercollegiate athletics rests with and is exercised by the President of the University.
-In this capacity the President is ultimately responsible for ensuring that Clemson's athletic policies and programs are in compliance with the rules and regulations of the National Collegiate Athletic Association and the Atlantic Coast Conference.
-Authority for the administration and management of intercollegiate athletic programs is exercised by the athletic director who is accountable to the President. - a.
+In this capacity the President is ultimately responsible for ensuring that Clemson's athletic policies and programs are in compliance with the rules and regulations of the a.
 Faculty Athletics Representative.
 The Faculty Athletics Representative (FAR) represents the University and its faculty in the University's relationships with the National Collegiate Athletic Association (NCAA) and the Atlantic Coast Conference.
 It is the responsibility of the Faculty Athletics Representative to work with all involved parties in ensuring academic integrity, facilitating institutional control of intercollegiate athletics, and enhancing the student-athlete experience.
 Clemson's FAR is a tenured associate or full professor who has served on Clemson's faculty a minimum of ten years who is familiar with the policies and procedures of the Athletic Council and knowledgeable of Clemson's Athletics Program generally.
 Clemson's FAR shall serve an initial term of four years, thereafter renewable for up to three additional two-year terms for a maximum of 10 years.
 Renewals will be at the President's discretion but consultation and collaboration with the Athletic Council in making the decision is essential.